sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrIpArAnandasUtram.md

 rays of light and when the rays touched those who denounced they all fell down from their seats senseless.
 The other members, who readily believed in him and implicitly put faith in his new doctrines, were saved from this disaster.
 These members requested the speaker to revive the dead and in compliance he sat in another Samādhi, and when the rays issuing from his body touched the unconscious members they were revived and sat again on their seats; and in the meanwhile they could realize what they could not understand through words of mouth.
 The mention of the Vāmācāra and permission given to the ascetics to take recourse to women cannot be earlier than the time of the composition of the Guhyasamāja, which has been shown to be circa 3rd century A. D. The practice of Yoga in the company of women was made a special feature in the Tantras that came after the Guhyasamāja and was the very part and parcel of the Tantra, particularly of the Vāmācāra, Yoga and Anuttarayoga Tantras.

  There are other reasons for considering the present work to be the product of a very late period.
-In the body of the book several deities are mentioned, and among them the mention of [Kurukullā](# "p.11, sūtra 65; p.37, sūtra 93"), Tārā as a [Mahāvidya](# "p.37, sūtra 94; ताराद्या महाविद्याः सिंहस्थाश्च।"), Kālikā or [Mahākālī](# "p.11, sutra 47; p.11, sutra 65; p.37, sūtra 93; p.65, sūtra 41."), and the Mahāvidyās beginning with [Tārā](# "p.37, sūtra 94; p.11, sūtra 47")is noteworthy.
+In the body of the book several deities are mentioned, and among them the mention of Kurukullā[^6], Tārā as a Mahāvidya[^7], Kālikā or Mahākālī[^8], and the Mahāvidyās beginning with Tārā[^9]is noteworthy.
 Now, for determining the date of the present Tantra these names seem to be of the highest value.
 Kurukullāis a deity accepted in Buddhism and this deity is bodily taken in the Pārānanda Sūtra.
 This adds to the already long list of deities borrowed in the Hindu pantheon from the pantheon of the Buddhists.
-That the more important among the Mahāvidyās such as Kālī, Tārā, and Chinnamasta acknowledged by the Hindus are Buddhistic in origin has been amply proved by a comparative study of the Hindu and the Buddhist [Tantras](# "Buddhist Deities in Hindu Garb in the Proccedings of the Fifth Oriental Conference at Lahore,Vol.II,pp.1277 ff.").
+That the more important among the Mahāvidyās such as Kālī, Tārā, and Chinnamasta acknowledged by the Hindus are Buddhistic in origin has been amply proved by a comparative study of the Hindu and the Buddhist Tantras[^10].
 Further, it has been shown that the different forms of Tārā, namely, Ugrā, Mahogrā, Vajrā, Kālī, Sarasvatī, Bhadrakali and Kāmes'varī are included in the Hindu pantheon though they are purely Buddhist in origin.
 It has also been shown that Mañjughoṣa, whose worship is even in the present day current, is a purely Buddhist deity though acknowledged in

+[^6]: "p.11, sūtra 65; p.37, sūtra 93"

+[^7]: "p.37, sūtra 94; ताराद्या महाविद्याः सिंहस्थाश्च।"

+[^8]: "p.11, sutra 47; p.11, sutra 65; p.37, sūtra 93; p.65, sūtra 41."

+[^9]: "p.37, sūtra 94; p.11, sūtra 47"

+[^10]: "Buddhist Deities in Hindu Garb in the Proccedings of the Fifth Oriental Conference at Lahore,Vol.II,pp.1277 ff."

-[Hinduism](# "Ibid, pp. 1290 and 1296").
-Furthermore, the deity Bhūtaḍāmara who is described in the Buddhist Tantras as an expert in destroying the pride of such gods as S'akra, Brahmā, Kubera and [others](# "Sādhanamālā,Vol II.p.512 शक्रब्रह्मकुबेरादिमदविध्वंसकोविदम्। श्रीभूतडामरं नत्वा.................॥"), though included. in the Hindu pantheon is really Buddhist in [origin](# "The Cult of Bhūtaḍāmara, read before the Sixth Oriental Conference at Patna 1930.").
+Hinduism[^11].
+Furthermore, the deity Bhūtaḍāmara who is described in the Buddhist Tantras as an expert in destroying the pride of such gods as S'akra, Brahmā, Kubera and others[^12], though included. in the Hindu pantheon is really Buddhist in origin[^13].
 Pārānanda Tantra includes Kurukullā who is a purely Buddhist deity as a Hindu goddess, and it is necessary therefore that the origin and history of the conception of this deity should be traced with the materials at present available.

+[^11]: "Ibid, pp. 1290 and 1296"

+[^12]: "Sādhanamālā,Vol II.p.512 शक्रब्रह्मकुबेरादिमदविध्वंसकोविदम्। श्रीभूतडामरं नत्वा.................॥"

+[^13]: "The Cult of Bhūtaḍāmara, read before the Sixth Oriental Conference at Patna 1930."

  Those who are acquainted with the Buddhist Tantra know very well that Kurukulla as an emanation of the Dhyani Buddha Amitabha is a powerful and influential deity in the whole of the Buddhist pantheon.
-The Sadhanamālā which has been published already in the Gaekwad's Oriental Series contains no less than twenty [Sadhanas](# "of.cit.Vol.II.Sadhana Nos.171-190")devoted to the worship of the Buddhist goddess Kurukullā.
+The Sadhanamālā which has been published already in the Gaekwad's Oriental Series contains no less than twenty Sadhanas[^14]devoted to the worship of the Buddhist goddess Kurukullā.
 She is conceived in several forms and these are named as Tārodbhava Kurukullā, Bhramarīyoga Kurukullā, Uḍḍiyāna Kurukullā, S'ukla Kurukullā, Svādhisthāna Kurukullā, Hevejrakrama Kurukullā, and so forth.
 These Sadhanas are composed by various authors among whom we find the names of Muktaka, Indrabhūti, Kṛṣṇapāda, Sahajavilāsa, Siddha S'abarapāda and Karuņācala.

+[^14]: "of.cit.Vol.II.Sadhana Nos.171-190"

- Among the authors above mentioned Muktaka must have belonged to a period not later than 1100 A.D.,as the Sadhana composed by him appears in the Cambridge manuscript of the Sadhanamālā which bears a date in the Newari Era corresponding to [1165 A.D](# "Sadhanamālā Vol.II; intro.p.cv.")
+ Among the authors above mentioned Muktaka must have belonged to a period not later than 1100 A.D.,as the Sadhana composed by him appears in the Cambridge manuscript of the Sadhanamālā which bears a date in the Newari Era corresponding to 1165 A.D[^15]

 .

+[^15]: "Sadhanamālā Vol.II; intro.p.cv."

 Karuṇācala, the second, twice mentions Līlās'ani or Līlāvajra as his preceptor, and we know from other sources that Līlāvajra flourished about A.D.741.
-Being his disciple Karuņācala may be placed approximately at A.D.753 taking twelve years' average for one succession between a Guru and his [disciple](# "op.cit.Vol.II.intro.p.xcix.")
+Being his disciple Karuņācala may be placed approximately at A.D.753 taking twelve years' average for one succession between a Guru and his disciple[^16]

 .
 Indrabhūti who has also composed a Sādhana for Kurukulla is a famous personality in the history of Tantric literature as the king of Uḍḍiyāna and as the father of Guru

+[^16]: "op.cit.Vol.II.intro.p.xcix."

 Padmasambhava who went to Tibet to reform the State religion there and built the first regular monastery at Samye along with his brother-in-law and collaborator, the famous S'āntārakṣita.
 Indrabhūti owing to these reasons has been placed in cir.
-[A.D.717](# " Ibid, intro. p. xcVIII.
-See also Two Vajrayāna works, Iintroduction pp. xiff.").
+A.D.717[^17].
 He wrote several works among which the Jñanasiddhi has already been published in the *Gaekwad's Oriental Series.* Besides Indrabhūti there was another Siddhācāryya who is credited with the authorship of a Sadhana for Kurukulla.
 He is Kṛṣṇācāryya popularly known as Kanhupā.
 This Kṛṣṇa was born of a Brahmin family of Orissa and was initiated into the mystic cult by Jalandharīpā.
 Kṛṣṇa's disciple was a weaver.
 He was a great composer of verses in vernacular and several of them have been published in the *Bauddha Gān O Dohā*by Mahamahopadhyaya Haraprasad Shastri.
-Kṛṣṇācāryya was a disciple of Jalandharīpā and must have flourished in about [717 A. D.](# "Sādhanamālā, întro. p.
-LIII,")
+Kṛṣṇācāryya was a disciple of Jalandharīpā and must have flourished in about 717 A. D.[^18]

+[^17]: " Ibid, intro. p. xcVIII.
+See also Two Vajrayāna works, Iintroduction pp. xiff."

  But the name of S'abara amongst the authors of Sadhanas devoted to Kurukulla is the most important in determining the date of the introduction of the deity Kurukulla in the Buddhist pantheon.
 S'abarapa as is well known is one of the earliest Siddhācāryyas so far known, and is the disciple of Siddha Nagarjuna.
 He is described as having belonged to the hill tribe called the S'abaras or huntsmen in Bāngālā where he met Nāgārjuna and embraced Tantrism.
 Besides being a writer on Sādhanas he is also credited to have composed many melodious songs in his own vernacular which have also been published in the *Bauddha Gān O Dohā* already referred to.
-He, being a disciple of Nagarjuna (645 A.D.), must have flourished in the middle of the seventh [century](# "Ibid, vol. II. intro, p.
-XLVI.").
+He, being a disciple of Nagarjuna (645 A.D.), must have flourished in the middle of the seventh century[^19].

+[^18]: "Sādhanamālā, întro. p.
+LIII,"

+[^19]: "Ibid, vol. II. intro, p.
+XLVI."

  From the above it becomes quite clear that Kurukulla was well-known in the middle of the seventh century when S'abarapa flourished.
 But his Guru Nagarjuna does not refer to the deity Kurukulla though Tibetan translations of a large number of works composed by him are still preserved.
 Saraha the Guru of Nāgārjuna likewise does not mention Kurukulla although a large number of his works are still preserved in Tibetan translations.
 Kurukulla is, before the time of S'abara, nowhere mentioned.
 We do not find her either in the Āryamañjus'ri-Mūlakalpa or in the Guhyasamāja which are the earliest works on Tantra so far traceable.